ucb-eecs251b/sp23-labs/lab4-pt1/spec.md

 You can also extend the given testbench to characterize the setup time of your DFF.
 The measurement can be performed by varying the D-CLK time in the testbench.
 If you start with the data launch well before the clock rising edge, CLK-Q delay will only change slightly.
-However, as the data edge draws closer to the clock edge, CLK-Q delay will
-exponentially until the data output can no longer be observed.
+However, as the data edge draws closer to the clock edge, CLK-Q delay will rapidly increase until the data output can no longer be observed.
 In this lab, we will use the definition of setup time as the D-CLK delay at 1.05 times the CLK-Q delay.
 You will learn more about the setup time during the lecture.

-***Q8: Estimate the setup time of your DFF for both the exported CDL and the extracted netlist from PEX.
+***Q8: Modify `dff_testbench.sp` to estimate the setup time of your DFF for both the exported CDL and the extracted netlist from PEX.
 State the load capacitance and rise/fall times you used.
 Also, include a screenshot of the waveforms of CLK, D, and QN for the simulation that you determined the setup time from (if you're using HSPICE, you